OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_configuration.rst

 Configuration
 ==============

-The Fireedge configuration file can be found at ``/etc/one/fireedge-server.conf``.
+The FireEdge configuration file can be found at ``/etc/one/fireedge-server.conf``.
 It uses YAML syntax to define some options:

 +---------------------------+--------------------------------+---------------------------------------------------------------+